bit-bLt/SCCTV-E-Dedicated-Linux/README.md

 - Configures 1x1 virtual display in Sway (this seems to work, and lowers memory footprint)
 - Provides status script to output the window title of the dedicated server cmd window (holds fps and player count stat)
 - Provides monitor script to "watch" the status script
-- Enables ports for each server instance
+- Enables UFW and contextual ports for number of inputs (see .env_dedi for base ports)

 # Support